Cover Me (Bruce Springsteen song): Live performance history

 Springsteen was unsure of how to play "Cover Me" in concert, and initially it appeared irregularly in the 1984–1985 Born in the U.S.A.
 Tour.
 Then, inspired by Arthur Baker's remix, he rearranged it to open and close with a quiet, ominous, extended, echoing segment as new E Street backup singer Patti Scialfa wailed a snippet of Martha & the Vandellas' "Nowhere to Run" (in her one spotlight role of the show) while her future husband reverbed "Cuh ... vuh ... me-ee-ee", after which the song ramped up into showcase guitar work for Springsteen and Nils Lofgren.
 "Cover Me" thus became a featured song on the tour, often opening the second set; such a performance was included on the 1986 Live 1975–85.
 "Cover Me" continued as a regular selection on the 1988 Tunnel of Love Express and Human Rights Now!
 Tours, and the 1992 leg of the "Other Band" Tour (now without Scialfa's part).
-After December 1992 it was dropped until Springsteen's first concert in Oslo on July 7, 2008, and most recently in Philadelphia on October 20, 2009.
-The song has been performed 300 times through 2008.
+After December 1992 it was dropped until Springsteen's first concert in Oslo on July 7, 2008.
 The song has turned up as a semi-regular on the Working On A Dream Tour, especially after Springsteen and the E Street Band began playing the entire Born in the U.S.A. album in New York and Philadelphia.

-For his tours between 2002 and 2017, many of the set lists have been published on his official website, Brucespringsteen.net.
+For his tours between 2002 and 2023, many of the set lists have been published on his official website, Brucespringsteen.net.
 Of these, all of the singer's performances of the song are listed in the table below.